sondreb/Downloadr/DEVELOPMENT.md

 dependencies.
 While this is good for active development, it might be a problem in the future.
 Consider adding specific versions at a later time.

+### Screenshots:

+Screenshots taken for the app store is taken at 125% text resolution on the desktop.
+The size of the window should then be 1024x615, which should result in files in the size of 1280x800, which is the correct size for Chrome Web Store.

 # UI:

 The UI have been built on Material-design with AngularJS.
 Here are some resources